Community Integration and Habilitation Home and Community-Based Services waiver

 To become a Medicaid provider under the CIH Waiver, a provider must first be certified by the Indiana Family and Social Services Administration, Division of Disability and Rehabilitative Services (FSSA/DDRS).
 Waiver providers can be certified to provide multiple waiver services.
 To find out more about the certification process, visit the Bureau of Developmental Disabilities (BDDS) Provider Services page.

-For more information about providing CIH Waiver services, see the Division of Disability and Rehabilitative Services Home and Community-Based Services Waivers and the Home and Community-Based Services Billing Guidelines provider reference modules.
+For more information about providing CIH Waiver services, see the Division of Disability and Rehabilitative Services Home and Community-Based Services Waivers provider reference module and the Home and Community-Based Services Billing Guidelines provider reference module.